FSBO vs. Realtor: 25 Key Statistics to Know in 2024

 Despite some cases where FSBO makes sense, the overall evidence suggests that working with a real estate agent more often leads to higher sale prices, quicker sales, and smoother transactions.

-The takeaway is clear: While FSBO might seem appealing as a way to save on commission fees, it's crucial to weigh the evidence and consider all options.
+The takeaway is clear: While FSBO might seem appealing as a way to save on realtor commission, it's crucial to weigh the evidence and consider all options.
 Real estate agents not only help achieve better financial outcomes but their expertise could essentially cover the cost of their services through a higher sale price.

 Also, the rise of low commission realtors offers a middle ground, potentially saving sellers money while still providing professional support.